 - Identifying the special hazards associated with that site and adding those items to the safety program template

-- Creating site-specific safety programs customized to that site—this will help avoid related injuries and OSHA allegations
+- Creating site-specific safety programs customized to that site will help avoid related injuries and OSHA allegations

-The Horst definition of safety is “Working without harming ourselves or others”.
-The first word—“Working”—is very important because we exist as a company to perform work, not just to be safe.
+The Horst definition of safety is “working without harming ourselves or others.”
+The first word—“working”—is very important because we exist as a company to perform work, not just to be safe.
 BUT WE MUST BE SAFE IN ORDER TO KEEP ON WORKING.
-Joe cringes when he hears the phrase ‘Safety first’, because it defies the reality of why the business exists, which in the case of Horst is: to create exceptional environments; safely of course.
+Joe cringes when he hears the phrase “safety first,” because it defies the reality of why the business exists.
+In the case of Horst, that’s to create exceptional environments–safely, of course.

 Horst, and many other construction companies, measure safety by:

 - No fatalities

 - Injury rates at least 10% better than the industry average